Racial Equity Imperative

 Depending on organizational history, Maddox may consider an organization with a white ED and a BIPOC-majority Board as BIPOC-led.

-Inclusive but not limited to those who identify as lesbian, gay, bisexual, transgender, asexual, gender non-conforming, gender expansive, a of plurality of gender identity or gender expression or identifies as queer.
+Inclusive but not limited to those who identify as lesbian, gay, bisexual, transgender, asexual, gender non-conforming, gender expansive, and a plurality of other gender identity/expression(s) that identify as queer.

 Our North Stars